sananshi474/noteworthy/README.md

 ### Python

 The python script is an example script which uses Pinecone and OpenAI to take a list of songs and lyrics and create their embeddings.

+## Implementation

+This is implemented in the final project by embedding this project in an `iframe`.
+This project is deployed to Vercel at [noteworthy-xi.vercel.app](https://noteworthy-xi.vercel.app), which is then embedded in the parent React project.